Basillica/state-machine/README.md

 # state-machine

-An idiomatic state machine implementation in rust using
+An idiomatic state machine implementation in rust.

 This crate provides a simple idiomatic implementation of a state machine in rust.
 The state machine offered by this crate is in close mimic of the AWS state-machine definition